 Telegram for Business: Chat Links and QR Codes

-When a person clicks a Chat Link or Scans a QR code they will be taken directly into the chat with your brand.
-Every Telegram Bot comes with a Chat Link using the t.me/username format.
-So it’s important that your bot username reflects your brand.
+When a person clicks a chat link or scans a QR code, they will be taken directly into a chat with your brand.
+Every Telegram bot comes with a chat link using the t.me/username format, so it’s important that your bot username reflects your brand.

-Chat Links work well on websites, social media profiles, or even in emails sent to customers.
-For inspiration, check out our contact page.
-They do have a limitation though, t.me links only work well when the Telegram app is installed on the device.
+Chat links work well on websites, social media profiles or even in emails sent to customers.
+They do have a limitation though: They only work well when the Telegram app is installed on the device.

-On mobile users will be directed to download the Telegram app if they press the link.
-If they press the link on desktop, users will be taken to a page where they can open Telegram Web, however this only works when users have visited the page previously.
+On mobile, users will be directed to download the Telegram app if they press the link.
+On desktop, users will be taken to a page where they can open Telegram Web.
+However, this only works when users have visited the page previously.

-Although Telegram doesn’t provide QR Codes out of the box, they can be made with any QR Code generator using the t.me link.
-Alternatively, we can generate a QR Code for you if you connect your Telegram Bot to our business messaging platform.
+Although Telegram doesn’t provide QR codes out of the box, businesses can make them with any QR code generator using the t.me link.
+Alternatively, they can generate a QR code on respond.io.

 Telegram for Business: In-App Search

-Unlike other messaging app business accounts, you don’t need a verified Telegram bot for users to search for your brand in-app.
-Once your bot is created any user should be able to search in Telegram, find it and send a message.
+You don’t need a verified Telegram bot to be searchable in-app.
+Once you create a bot, any user should be able to search for it on Telegram and send it a message.

-Although in-app search may not create the bulk of your traffic, this is the most likely way hardcore Telegram users will find your brand.
-Now that you know all about acquiring customers as Telegram Contacts, let’s explore messaging them.
+Although in-app search may not drive the bulk of your traffic, this is the most likely way hardcore Telegram users will find your brand.
+Now that you know how to acquire customers as Telegram contacts, let’s explore how you can go about messaging them.

 Messaging customers on Telegram is relatively straightforward.
-Although other messaging app business accounts place limits when you can message and what you can send, Telegram doesn’t place any such limitations on brands.
+Although other messaging app business accounts place limits on when and what you can send messages, Telegram for business doesn’t have such restrictions.

 Telegram for Business: 1:1 Messaging

-Since Telegram doesn’t have a messaging window like other messaging apps, you can message customers any time after they become a contact.
-The key things to know about messaging customers on Telegram are about sent/read receipts.
+Since Telegram doesn’t have a messaging window, you can send customers a message any time after they become a contact.
+How cool is that?
+But the key things to know about messaging customers on Telegram are the sent and read receipts.

-Since Telegram provides sent, delivered, and read status on personal accounts you would expect Telegram business accounts have the same functionality.
-However, Telegram does not provide message status updates via the Telegram Bot API.
+While Telegram provides sent, delivered and read statuses on personal accounts, a Telegram business account doesn’t have the same functionality.
+The Telegram Bot API does not provide status updates, even when connected to a business messaging platform

 Telegram for Business: Broadcast Messaging

-Like 1:1 messaging, Telegram doesn’t create any limitations for broadcasting.
-You can send rich media like pictures, videos, files, and text to an unlimited number of Contacts.
-But remember, you’ll need to get them to message you first to become Contacts.
+Like 1:1 messaging, Telegram doesn’t have any limitations for broadcasting.
+You can send rich media like pictures, videos, files and text to an unlimited number of Telegram contacts.

-Last but not least, just like 1:1 messaging you’ll need to connect your bot to a business messaging platform to send a broadcast.
-So make sure the software you chose has broadcast capabilities.
+Just like with 1:1 messaging, you’ll need to connect your bot to a business messaging platform to send a broadcast.
+Make sure the business messaging platform you choose has broadcast capabilities.

 Telegram for Business: Group Messaging

-Group messaging has become important for some business use cases like sales.
-And you’ll be pleased to learn that Telegram bots can be added to group chats.
+Group messaging is important for business use cases like sales or promotional messaging.
+You’ll be pleased to learn that Telegram bots can be added to group chats.

-By adding a Telegram bot to your group chat, you’ll be able to record group chat history in the messaging CRM you connect your Telegram Bot to.
-While we haven’t enabled group chats on our platform yet, you can help us do so by upvoting the feature request.
+By adding a Telegram bot to your group chat, you’ll be able to record group chat history in the messaging CRM your bot is connected to.
+While we haven’t enabled group chats on respond.io, you can help us do so by upvoting the feature request.